yeruslan72-svg/AVCS-VIRTUAL-COMPANY/docs/CORE.md

 ---

+## LEVEL II — NORTH & AUTHORITY

-## 6. NORTH IS GUARDED
+### 6. NORTH IS GUARDED

-The Compass function has **veto authority** over any decision that violates North.
+The Compass function **guards North**.

-It does not manage operations.
-It overrides them when necessary.
+It may **reject continuation** when the governing boundary is outside North, or when the boundary cannot be established as sufficiently determinate and authoritative.

+It does not select operational strategy.
+It does not execute operational decisions.
+It does not interpret North.

 North is not interpreted.
 North is applied.

 ---

-## 7. WHAT AVCS IS
+### 7. WHAT AVCS IS

 AVCS is a structural control system for decision integrity under pressure.